JSchutza/Good_Pods/wiki_backup/user_stories_backup.md

 As a logged-in user, I want to be able to see my own personalized list of favorite / followed podcasts so that I can keep up with my pesonal pod adventures.

   * ### Questions
+* Will the users need to sign in to view the Pod Feed?
+    - Yes, in order to view the Pod Feed the user must log in.
+* Will the Pod Feed be orginized by genre?
+    - Yes, the Pod Feed will be orginized by genre
+* How many podcasts will the Pod Feed display?
+    - The Pod Feed will display ten podcasts at a time.

 * ### Acceptance Criteria